by Greg Hertzke, co-founder and CEO

 Their work inspired our WHY.

-Check out Greg's quick video and/or the detailed blog post below about the reasons to build our quantified culture tools after years of living in the gray areas of work and life himself.
+Check out Greg's detailed blog post below about the reasons to build our quantified culture tools after years of living in the gray areas of work and life himself.
 Those struggles and failures led to a passion for learning from the many leaders of the science of optimal experience and sustained happiness at work.